ABOUT THIS COURSE

 TOPIC OUTLINE

-SESSION I – CORE CONCEPTS
+SESSION I – STRATEGIC ORIENTATION TO AI

-- Trends within the analytically competitive organization
+- Trends within the AI-competitive organization

 SESSION II – HOW TO THINK LIKE A DATA SCIENTIST